-The Company was incorporated for an unlimited duration on the 8 January 2016 under the name of Woodman SICAV.
-The Articles were published in the Mémorial on 28 January 2016.
+The Company was incorporated for an unlimited duration on the 8 January 2016.
+The Articles were first published in the Mémorial on 28 January 2016.

 The Company's registered office is at 5, rue Jean Monnet L-2180 Luxembourg, Grand Duchy of Luxembourg and the Company is registered with the Registre de Commerce et des Sociétés of Luxembourg under number B 203 127.